Pathfinder

 A good Pathfinder response should help you answer five questions:

-- What do I need to understand first?
+3. What atlas-linked pages and unlinked background concepts do I need first?

-The saved roadmap adds progress tracking, ordered steps, depth/level controls, and revision actions.
+The saved roadmap adds progress tracking, study steps, level controls, and atlas links.

 When To Use It